Bertini theorems revisited: Bertini for the -property over finite fields

-In this section, we shall use the Bertini-smoothness theorems with Taylor conditions by Poonen and Wutz to prove their generalization which is applicable to singular schemes.
-This will play a crucial role in our proofs of Bertini theorems over discrete valuation rings later in this paper.
-We shall also use this generalization to prove a Bertini theorem for normal crossing varieties.
+In this section, we shall use \lemref{lem:Key*} and the Bertini-smoothness theorems of Poonen \cite{Poonen-1} and Wutz \cite{Wutz} to prove our Bertini theorem for the $(R_a + S_b)$-property over finite fields.
+We shall assume throughout this section that $k$ is a finite field.

-We shall assume throughout this section that $k$ is a finite field of order $q = p^s$, where $p$ is a prime number and $s \ge 1$ is an integer.